top of page

 Erin MS Warner

+Common does not mean normal.
 It’s okay to not be okay.
-It’s not okay to stay not okay.
+It’s not okay to stay that way.

 Thanks for reading.